FAQs – Camps and Classes

 Classes are led by Teaching Artists with classroom experience, practical expertise, and passion for their craft.
-Our educators strive to provide a fun and engaging atmosphere where children can explore their curiosity, work together, and discover the magic of theatre and the arts.
-Click here to learn more about our partner educators.
+Our Teaching Artists strive to provide a fun and engaging atmosphere where children can explore their curiosity, work together, and discover the magic of theatre and the arts.
+Click here to learn more about our Teaching Artists.

 Who are the Camp Counselors?

 DreamWrights Camp Counselors assist our Teaching Artists during summer camps.
 These counselors are teens (12-17) who have applied, interviewed, and trained for these volunteer positions.
 Counselors are not responsible for supervision or discipline of campers, but rather, they support camp activities and maintain the classroom spaces used for camps.